VincentDondain/xamarin-macios-wiki/iOS-Beta1/MetalPerformanceShaders-iOS-Beta1.md

  @interface  MPSImageLanczosScale : MPSUnaryImageKernel

  /*! @property   scaleTransform
-@@ -39,6 +39,46 @@
-  *              scaleTransform are copied to object storage, and the pointer is updated to point
-  *              to internal storage.
-Do not attempt to free it.
-You may free your copy of
-  *              the MPSScaleTransform as soon as the property set operation is complete.
-+ *
-+ *              When calculating a scaleTransform, use the limits of the bounding box for the intended
-+ *              source region of interest and the destination clipRect.
-Adjustments for pixel center
-+ *              coordinates are handled internally to the function.
-For example,
-+ *              the scale transform to convert the entire source image to the entire destination image
-+ *              size (clipRect = MPSRectNoClip) would be:
-+ *
-+ *              @code
-+ *                  scaleTransform.scaleX = (double) dest.width / source.width;
-+ *                  scaleTransform.scaleY = (double) dest.height / source.height;
-+ *                  scaleTransform.translateX = scaleTransform.translateY = 0.0;
-+ *              @endcode
-+ *
-+ *              The translation parameters allow you to adjust the region of the source image used
-+ *              to create the destination image.
-They are in destination coordinates.
-To place the
-+ *              top left corner of the destination clipRect to represent the position {x,y} in source
-+ *              coordinates, we solve for the translation based on the standard scale matrix operation
-+ *              for each axis:
-+ *
-+ *              @code
-+ *                  dest_position = source_position * scale + translation;
-+ *                  translation = dest_position - source_position * scale;
-+ *              @endcode
-+ *
-+ *              For the top left corner of the clipRect, the dest_position is considered to be {0,0}.
-+ *              This gives us a translation of:
-+ *
-+ *              @code
-+ *                  scaleTransform.translateX = -source_origin.x * scaleTransform.scaleX;
-+ *                  scaleTransform.translateY = -source_origin.y * scaleTransform.scaleY;
-+ *              @endcode
-+ *
-+ *              One would typically use non-zero translations to do tiling, or provide a resized
-+ *              view into a internal segment of an image.
-+ *
-+ *              Changing the Lanczos scale factor may trigger recalculation of signficant state internal
-+ *              to the object when the filter is encoded to the command buffer.
-The scale factor is
-+ *              scaleTransform->scaleX,Y, or the ratio of source and destination image sizes if
-+ *              scaleTransform is NULL.
-Reuse a MPSImageLancosScale object for frequently used scalings
-+ *              to avoid redundantly recreating expensive resampling state.
-  */
- @property (readwrite, nonatomic, nullable) const MPSScaleTransform *scaleTransform;

 diff -ruN /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageThreshold.h /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageThreshold.h
 --- /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageThreshold.h	2015-10-02 23:45:19.000000000 +0200
 +++ /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageThreshold.h	2016-05-21 08:10:52.000000000 +0200